Summer for the City at Lincoln Center

 • Drinking

 If your ideal summer involves campfires, sloppy joes and zero mosquito bites (or traffic), one of New York City’s most over-the-top rooftops has your perfect theme.
-Magic Hour Rooftop at the Moxy Times Square is transforming into Camp Magic Hour, turning the venue’s West Terrace into a summer camp-inspired playground overlooking the Empire State Building.
+Now through September 30, Magic Hour Rooftop at the Moxy Times Square is transforming into Camp Magic Hour, turning the venue’s West Terrace into a summer camp-inspired playground overlooking the Empire State Building.
 Launching this season, the new look goes heavy on Adirondack chairs, vintage coolers and fire pits designed to channel the carefree energy of a summer not spent in a concrete jungle.

 The centerpiece is the rooftop’s carousel, now reconfigured as a giant lifeguard tower complete with nautical bunting, weathered life rings and lifeguard chairs.
 Guests entering the space will pass a wall of vintage camp patches, pennants and hats before heading out onto the terrace, where folding camp chairs surround a glowing fire pit beneath string lights and skyline views.